 Promote Responsible Stewardship of the Commonwealth’s Natural Resources

-The major DCNR accomplishments of 2018 to promote responsible stewardship of the commonwealth’s natural resources are listed below.
+The major DCNR accomplishments of 2019 to promote responsible stewardship of the commonwealth’s natural resources are listed below.

 Forest, Land, and Water Conservation

-PA Plant Conservation Alliance
+PA Plant Conservation Network

-Bat Habitat Conservation Plan
+Bat Habitat Conservation Plan (HCP)

 Research and Collection Permits